syne-tune/syne-tune/docs/source/getting_started.rst

 .. literalinclude:: ../../examples/training_scripts/height_example/train_height_simple.py
    :caption: train_height_simple.py
-   :start-after: # permissions and limitations under the License.

 Once you have annotated your training script in this way, you can launch a tuning experiment as follows:

 .. literalinclude:: ../../examples/launch_height_simple.py
    :caption: launch_height_simple.py
-   :start-after: # permissions and limitations under the License.

 This example runs `ASHA <tutorials/multifidelity/mf_asha.html>`__ with